 1731: His father rejoins his regiment in Gibraltar.

-1737: Goes to London with Samuel Johnson.
+1737: He goes to London with Samuel Johnson.
 Both have very little money in their pockets.
 He is enrolled in Lincoln’s Inn Fields but decides not to continue with the law.
 Death of his father.

 1740: His first dramatic works are premiered at Drury Lane Theatre including “Lethe or Aesop in the Shades” and “The Lying Valet.”

-1741: Appears in one of his first acting roles at Ipswich in “The Inconstant” by George Farquhar under the pseudonym of Mr Lydall.
-Debut’s in London as King Richard the Third at Goodman’s Fields and by the end of the year he is acting under his own name.
+1741: Garrick appears in one of his first acting roles at Ipswich in “The Inconstant” by George Farquhar under the pseudonym of Mr Lydall.
+He debut’s in London as King Richard the Third at Goodman’s Fields and by the end of the year he is acting under his own name.
 Alexander Pope who watched him perform several times said: “that young man never had his equal as an actor, and he will never have a rival.”

-1742: David Garrick plays Dublin during the summer where he was accompanied by Margaret (Peg) Woffington and later plays at Drury Lane in London.
+1742: He plays Dublin during the summer where he was accompanied by Margaret (Peg) Woffington and later plays at Drury Lane in London.

-1743: Leads an actors’ walkout at Drury Lane with his colleague Charles Macklin but is reinstated into the company in December.
+1743: He leads an actors’ walkout at Drury Lane with his colleague Charles Macklin but is reinstated into the company in December.

-1745: Becomes a co-manager with Richard Brinsley Sheridan in Dublin.
+1745: He becomes a co-manager with Richard Brinsley Sheridan in Dublin.

-1746: Arrival of Eva Maria Veigel the dancer at the Haymarket Theatre.
-Acts at Covent Garden under the management of John Rich.
+1746: Eva Maria Veigel the dancer arrives at the Haymarket Theatre.
+He acts at Covent Garden under the management of John Rich.

-1749: After his marriage he settles at a house at 27 Southampton Street, London.
+1749: He marries Eva Maria Veigel a Vienneses Opera dancer on 22nd June.
+After his marriage he settles at a house at 27 Southampton Street, London.

-1754: David Garrick is now financially better off and buys a country villa at Hampton.
+1754: He is now financially better off and buys a country villa at Hampton.

-1763: Goes on a long tour of France where he and his wife meet Denis Diderot one of the Philosophes then on to Milan, Florence Rome and Naples.
-Afterwards they travel to Venice and Munich where he gets typhoid fever.
+1763: He goes on a long tour of France where he and his wife meet Denis Diderot one of the Philosophes then on to Milan, Florence Rome and Naples.
+Afterwards they travel to Venice and Munich where he contracts typhoid fever.

 1768: The unauthorised version of his dramatic works are published which run to three volumes.

-1769: Organises the Shakespeare celebrations at Stratford-Upon-Avon, which were a failure.
+1769: He organises the Shakespeare celebrations at Stratford-Upon-Avon, which were a failure.

-1772: David Garrick moves house to No 5, The Adelphi Buildings.
+1772: Garrick moves house to No 5, The Adelphi Buildings.

 1774: The official version of his dramatic works are published.

-1775: Performs in his last season at Drury Lane Theatre and sells his shares.
+1775: He performs in his last season at Drury Lane theatre and sells his shares.

 1776: David Garrick sets up a Theatrical Fund via a Bill through Parliament.
-Acts his last performance as Don Felix in “The Wonder” by Mrs Centlivre.
+His last performance is as Don Felix in “The Wonder” by Mrs Centlivre.

 1775: “Bon Ton, or Life Above Stairs”.